geometalab/Trending-Places-in-OpenStreetMap/README.md

    - *The output:* trending_places.png (Optional)
                    trending_places.db (containing the lat/lon/count etc)
 - *STEP 4:* ``` python3 Trending_Bot.py```
-  Before running this twitter bot, you will need to set up your twitter developer account and **add in the consumer and token access keys in the config file**!
+  Before running this twitter bot, you will need to set up your twitter developer account and **add in the consumer and token access keys as environment variables in your system before this**!
 A sample format is available on github.

 For further explaination, please read: